 Russia and its Economy

 Russia is known to have a mixed, upper-middle income economy with several strategic areas of state ownership.
-During the 1990s, a lot of Russian agriculture and industries were privatised, however the defence and energy sectors were excluded from privatisation.
-Russia is an enormous country and the country’s vastness is key to its economic activity.
-It has been estimated that the nation holds more than 30% of global natural resources at a total approximate worth of $75 trillion USD.
+During the 1990s, a lot of Russian agriculture and industries were privatised; however, the defence and energy sectors were excluded from privatisation.
+Russia is an enormous country, and the country’s vastness is key to its economic activity.
+It has been estimated that the nation holds more than 30% of global natural resources with a total approximate worth of $75 trillion USD.
 Much of the country’s economic growth relies on energy revenues thanks to Russia’s abundance of natural gas, precious metals and oil.
 These commodities are the main part of Russia’s exports, although the nation’s arms industry also brings in significant revenue.
-Russia is well known for its military exports including submarines, ships, air defense systems and combat aircraft, however other important economic sectors include agriculture, forestry and fishing.
-The largest sector of Russia’s economy, however, is the service industry which accounts for around 60% of the nation’s GDP and includes the health, education, communications and retail trade industries.
+Russia is well known for its military exports including submarines, ships, air defence systems and combat aircraft, while other important economic sectors include agriculture, forestry and fishing.
+The largest sector of Russia’s economy, however, is the service industry, which accounts for around 60% of the nation’s GDP and includes the health, education, communications and retail trade industries.
 Mining is also important to the economy, as is the construction sector.

 Factors That Affect the Russian Ruble

-One of the major factors that impacts upon the value of the Russian Ruble is the global price of oil as the Russian economy is heavily dependent upon the health of the energy industry.
-Russia’s petroleum industry is among the largest in the world and therefore fluctuations in oil prices will necessarily cause economic shifts in the country.
+One of the major factors that impacts on the value of the Russian Ruble is the global price of oil, as the Russian economy is heavily dependent on the health of the energy industry.
+Russia’s petroleum industry is among the largest in the world, and therefore fluctuations in oil prices will necessarily cause economic shifts in the country.
 Global demand for Russia’s other major exports such as machinery and consumer goods also affects the value of the Ruble on the Forex market.
 Political unrest is also a major factor in this area, and any difficulties with neighbouring Ukraine can affect the exchange rate of the Russian Ruble.
-Around one fifth of Ukraine’s imports come from Russia and therefore any unrest between the two nations will have implications for the Russian economy.
+Around one fifth of Ukraine’s imports come from Russia, and therefore any unrest between the two nations will have implications for the Russian economy.